0xPARC/0xparc-intro-book/retreat-notes.typ

 #claim[
   Suppose $v = a_1 g_1 + a_2 g_2 + b_1 h_1 + b_2 h_2 + c u$ is given.
-  Assume further that Peggy can provide some $w_L, w_R in E$ in this basis such that
+  Assume further that Penny can provide some $w_L, w_R in E$ in this basis such that
   $ w(x) := v + x dot w_L + x^(-1) dot w_R $
   is good for at least four values of $x$.